siangooding/cwi/README.md

 The sequence model used is available here: https://github.com/marekrei/sequence-labeler, please also cite this paper if using the CWI models in your research.

-In order to run the CWI models you will need to download and run this code, you can then use the additional functions available in complex_word.py with the trained model.
+In order to run the CWI models you will need to download the sequence labeller repository, you can then use the additional functions available in complex_word.py with the trained model.